inscidar/inscidar/paper.md

 <table>
   <caption>
-    <string>Table 1.
-A list of categories we assigned to individual Axe accessibility issues.</string> We reviewed 83 unique accessibility issues observed in our study with Axe[^22] and created the categories introduced here for our analysis.
+    <strong>Table 1.
+A list of categories we assigned to individual Axe accessibility issues.</strong> We reviewed 83 unique accessibility issues observed in our study with Axe and created the categories introduced here for our analysis.
   </caption>
   <thead>
     <tr>